ibm-cloud-docs/openwhisk/openwhisk_reference.md

 The system returns an activation ID (with a nonblocking invocation) that confirms that it is received.
 If a network failure or other failure that intervenes before you receive an HTTP response, it is possible that {{site.data.keyword.openwhisk_short}} received and processed the request.

-The system attempts to invoke the Action once, resulting in one of the following four outcomes:
+The system attempts to invoke the action once, resulting in one of the following four outcomes:
-- *success*: The Action invocation completed successfully.
+- *success*: The action invocation completed successfully.
-- *application error*: The Action invocation was successful, but the Action returned an error value on purpose, for instance because a precondition on the arguments was not met.
+- *application error*: The action invocation was successful, but the action returned an error value on purpose, for instance because a precondition on the arguments was not met.
-- *action developer error*: The Action was invoked, but it completed abnormally, for instance the Action did not detect an exception, or a syntax error existed.
+- *action developer error*: The action was invoked, but it completed abnormally, for instance the action did not detect an exception, or a syntax error existed.
-- *whisk internal error*: The system was unable to invoke the Action.
+- *whisk internal error*: The system was unable to invoke the action.
 The outcome is recorded in the `status` field of the activation record, as document in a following section.

 For every invocation that is successfully received, and that the user might be billed for, has an activation record.

-When the outcome is *action developer error*, the Action might partially run, and generate external visible side effects.
+When the outcome is *action developer error*, the action might partially run, and generate external visible side effects.
 It is the user's responsibility to check whether such side effects happened, and issue retry logic if desired.
-Certain *whisk internal errors* indicate that an Action starts to run, but fails before the Action registers completion.
+Certain *whisk internal errors* indicate that an action starts to run, but fails before the action registers completion.

 ## Activation record
 {: #openwhisk_ref_activation}

-Each Action invocation and Trigger firing results in an activation record.
+Each action invocation and trigger firing results in an activation record.

 An activation record contains the following fields:

 - *activationId*: The activation ID.
 - *start* and *end*: Timestamps recording the start and end of the activation.
 The values are in [UNIX time format](http://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap04.html#tag_04_15).
 - *namespace* and `name`: The namespace and name of the entity.
-- *logs*: An array of strings with the logs that are produced by the Action during its activation.
-Each array element corresponds to a line output to `stdout` or `stderr` by the Action, and includes the time and stream of the log output.
+- *logs*: An array of strings with the logs that are produced by the action during its activation.
+Each array element corresponds to a line output to `stdout` or `stderr` by the action, and includes the time and stream of the log output.
 The structure is as follows: `TIMESTAMP STREAM: LOG_OUTPUT`.
 - *response*: A dictionary that defines the keys `success`, `status`, and `result`:
   - *status*: The activation result, which might be one of the following values: "success", "application error", "action developer error", "whisk internal error".
   - *success*: Is `true` if and only if the status is `"success"`
 - *result*: A dictionary that contains the activation result.
-If the activation was successful, the result contains the value that is returned by the Action.
+If the activation was successful, the result contains the value that is returned by the action.
 If the activation was unsuccessful, `result` contains the `error` key, generally with an explanation of the failure.

-## JavaScript Actions
+## JavaScript actions
 {: #openwhisk_ref_javascript}

 ### Function prototype
 {: #openwhisk_ref_javascript_fnproto}

-{{site.data.keyword.openwhisk_short}} JavaScript Actions run in a Node.js runtime.
+{{site.data.keyword.openwhisk_short}} JavaScript actions run in a Node.js runtime.

-Actions that are written in JavaScript must be confined to a single file.
-The file can contain multiple functions, but by convention, a function that is called `main` must exist, and is the one called when the Action is invoked.
-For example, the following example shows an Action with multiple functions.
+actions that are written in JavaScript must be confined to a single file.
+The file can contain multiple functions, but by convention, a function that is called `main` must exist, and is the one called when the action is invoked.
+For example, the following example shows an action with multiple functions.
 ```javascript
 function main() {
     return { payload: helper() }